Pelagornithidae: Systematics and phylogeny

 While the authors claim it is beyond the paper's scope, the study describing Protodontopteryx suggests that the proposed pro-galloansere traits might actually be plesiomorphic in relation to Aves.
 It also notes "striking" similarities between pelagornithids and Ichthyornis in terms of jaw anatomy, but still classifies them as neognaths due to the well-developed hypotarsal crests, a supratendineal bridge on the distal tibiotarsus and the caudally closed ilioischiadic foramen.
 The actual phylogenetic tree depicts them in a polytomy with both Galloanserae and Neoaves.

 It has been suggested at times that the "teeth" of pelagornithids were homologous with true teeth on an at least molecular level, being derived from the same programs responsible for the formation of teeth in other dinosaurs.
 This might have an importance to their actual phylogenetic position.

 A 2022 paper described Janavis, an ichthyornithine (advanced stem-bird) with a pterygoid bone similar to that of galloanserans.
 This implies that a galloanseran-like pterygoid is ancestral for crown-group birds as a whole, rather than a derived feature of neognaths.
-The authors noted that pelagornithids, dromornithids and gastornithids, often regarded as galloanserans based on their pterygoid morphology, might instead constitute early-diverging crown-birds outside Galloanserae, or even be outside the avian crown group altogether.
+The authors noted that among the groups often regarded as galloanserans based on their pterygoid morphology (pelagornithids, dromornithids and gastornithids), some might instead constitute early-diverging crown-birds outside Galloanserae, or even be outside the avian crown group altogether.